Yatterman (film): Plot

 Back home, Gan tries to rebuild Yatterwoof while Ai, jealous of Shoko and Doronjo goes out for a walk.
 The trio receive another message that another piece of the Stone is in the Southern Halps.
 It is then revealed that Skullobey wants Doronjo for himself.
 Meanwhile, things around the world start to disappear, and before he can tell the truth behind the Skull Stone pieces, Toybotty, who has been analyzing the Stone, disappears, as well.
 Ai discovers another scam by the villains, involving a sushi restaurant, to raise money for their new robot, a giant squid.
 She also overhears that the last piece is hidden in the Southern Halps.
 The Doronbo trio then set out in a Squid mecha.

 Upon returning to base, Gan reads the analysis made by Toybotty before it disappeared: the Skull pieces, put back together, will destroy the flow of time itself, causing the disappearance of all things.
 The only way to stop this is to destroy the Stone when the pieces are reunited.
 The Yatterman duo set out with Shoko riding Yatterking, an upgraded Yatterwoof.
 The trio find the final piece.
 When the heroes arrive, Skullobey encases them in a giant dome filled with clockworks.
 Doronjo zaps Ai to force the Yatterman duo apart, only to finally discover the true love between Gan and Ai.

 Shoko realizes Skullobey has possessed her father and due to her pleas, Dr. Kaieda is able to free himself from Skullobey and reveal his true form.
 Fighting as a unit again, Yatterman #1 and #2 team up with a reformed Doronbo Gang, defeat Skullobey and trap him in the other world.
-Later, Gan and Ai bid Shoko and her father farewell, who leave to explore the world some more while the Doronbo Gang goes their separate ways.
-However, because their paths reassemble into a single road, they will meet again.
+Later, Gan and Ai bid Shoko and her father farewell, who leave to explore the world some more while the Doronbo Gang goes their separate ways, but because their paths reassemble into a single road, they will meet again.